jlengstorf/lengstorf.com/content/remote-work-course/day-1.md

 "We can't focus on employee wellbeing right now," say the decision-makers, "because we're under pressure from the shareholders to get the numbers up this quarter."

-So the drudgery continues and, ironically, the companies' revenues suffer nearly as much as the employees killing themselves for the cause.
+So the drudgery continues and, ironically, companies' revenues suffer nearly as much as the employees killing themselves for the cause.

-In this way, many companies today are sitting in fertile fields, leaning against a bag of seed, hacking bits off their legs to eat.
-Quick fixes to short-term problems trump common sense with alarming frequency.
+In this way, many companies today are sitting in fertile fields, leaning against a bag of seed, hacking chunks off their legs to eat rather than sowing.
+Quick fixes to short-term problems — at the expense of long-term viability — trump common sense with alarming frequency.

-This is so common that it just feels... normal.
+Most disturbingly, this happens so frequently that it all just feels... normal.

 We feel like it's just the way things are, and that we don't really have a choice in the matter.

 The first step toward starting a life free to do what you want is to recognize **many things we think are mandatory are actually *entirely optional*.**

-And, worse, a lot of the things we're told are normal and necessary are actually *horrible* for us.
+Worse, a lot of things we're told are normal and necessary are actually *horrible* for us.

-In today's lesson, let's talk about how terribly broken the current working environment is, and how we can try to fix things.
+In today's lesson, let's talk about how terribly broken the current working environment is, and what we need to do if we hope to fix the problem.

 ## The Modern Workplace Has Become a Cult